-While the thick fabric of an Eagle Creek Daypack offers some protection from slashand-grab type theft that’s increasingly common in urban hubs and tourist spots, the The North Face Unisex Flyweight Pack falls flat in this area- the ultra thin ultralight material being especially prone to this type of theft.
+While the thick fabric of an Eagle Creek Daypack offers some protection from slash-and-grab type theft that’s increasingly common in urban hubs and tourist spots, The North Face Unisex Flyweight Pack falls flat in this area.
+The ultra-thin ultralight material is especially vulnerable to rips and tears.

-As my work responsibilities have demanded that I travel with more and more expesnive tech hardware, I’ve grown increasingly worried about this.
+As my work responsibilities have demanded that I travel with more and more expensive tech hardware, I’ve grown increasingly worried about this.
 AS a remedy, I recently added a slash-proof tote to my list of portable office must-haves.
-The LOCTOTE Flak Sack II is a simple tote bag that’s slash proof and lockable via webbing-encased-steel straps.
-It’s perfect for placing inside another bag for protection, carrying as a primary daypack,or using as a travel safe.
+The LOCTOTE Flak Sack II is a simple tote bag that’s slash-proof and lockable via webbing-encased-steel straps.
+It’s perfect for placing inside another bag for protection, carrying as a primary daypack, or using as a travel safe.

 Using a Basic Lanyard to Boost Travel Security

 Lanyards make it Easy to Find Keys

 It’s so easy to lose your guesthouse or rental car keys when traveling- I think that’s because we don’t have a familiar keyring to track.
 When I travel, I always bring a lanyard and a card-holder (for hotel key cards) to make travel life a little easier.